MSOE-CPE2600/multiprocessing-turney-AlexiCastellanos/README.md

 This command will create a video (`mandel_movie.mpg`) from the frames, simulating a zoom-in effect on the Mandelbrot set.

 ## Example Output
-The program will generate output files named like `mandel_out_1.jpg`, `mandel_out_2.jpg`, and so on, until all `NUM_FRAMES` have been generated.
+The program will generate output files named `mandel_out_1.jpg`, `mandel_out_2.jpg`, and so on, until all `NUM_FRAMES` have been generated.

 ## Troubleshooting
 - **Images Taking Too Long**: If frames take too long to generate, try reducing the image resolution (`-W` and `-H`) or the maximum number of iterations (`-m`).
 You can also reduce the number of frames (`NUM_FRAMES`) or increase the number of child processes (`-c`).
 - **Zooming Out Instead of In**: If the generated images appear to be zooming out, make sure that the `scale` is properly decreasing over time.
 The correct formula for zooming in is `double scale = xscale / (1 + frame * 0.1);`.

 ## Part 1: Modified Mandel.c
-The mandel program was modfied.
-This program utilized child processes to generate 50 images, progressively altering one or more image parameters; such as scale, orgin and size.The flexibility of choosing the number of children at the command line was integrated into the program, and command-line interpretation uses the getopt function.
-A semaphore is used for managing the children processes.
+The mandel program was modified.
+This program utilized child processes to generate 50 images, progressively altering one or more image parameters; such as scale, origin and size.
+The flexibility of choosing the number of children at the command line was integrated into the program, and command-line interpretation uses the getopt function.
+A semaphore is used for managing the children's processes.

 ## Graph image